Types and Causes of Male Incontinence

 What are the causes of male incontinence?

-Common causes for male incontinence include:
+Common causes of male incontinence include:

 • Urinary tract infections.

-• Temporarily weakened muscles due to surgery.
+• Temporarily weakened muscles due to prostate surgery leading to in men.

 • Being overweight puts extra pressure on abdominal and pelvic muscles, which makes it harder to avoid urine leakage.